GetDutchie/SecretsManager/README.md

 For example, to access the secret `twlio-key`, `$secrets.fetch('twilio-key')`.
 This would be stored in AWS SM as `dev/twilio-key`.

+If you would like to define a secret that is available in all envs, you can prefix your lookup with `global` and the `secret_env` will not be prependded to the request.

+For example: to access the secret `global/config/foo`, `$secrets.fetch('global/config/foo')`.
+This would be stored in AWS SM as `global/config/foo`.

 ### Payload
 This gem expects your secret value to be a JSON object.
 The only required key is `value`.
 The following keys are optional:
 * `ttl` - Time to live in seconds.
 Describes how long the secret should live in in-memory cache.